 How biofeedback works

-For instance, if a patient has cervical stenosis that is causing bouts of muscle spasms or tingling in the neck, a physician may put electrical sensors on the patient’s neck.
+For instance, if a person has cervical stenosis that is causing bouts of muscle spasms or tingling in the neck, a doctor may put electrical sensors on the patient’s neck.
 The sensors, with the help of monitoring equipment, track the body’s responses to the spasms.
 In time, a patient may be able to use deep breathing, visualization or other techniques to eliminate or reduce the pain.